Principles of operator algebras: 12d. Hyperfinite factors

 This formulation, used by Popa, has the advantage of putting the above problem into a more conceptual framework, with lots of advanced machinery available around.
 However, it is not clear whether this formulation simplifies or not the original problem.

-There are as well a number of alternative approaches to this question, and notably the Voiculescu one, using free probability, the idea being that of recapturing the number $N\in\mathbb N$ from the knowledge of the von Neumann algebra $L(F_N)$, via an entropy-type invariant.
+There are as well a number of alternative approaches to this question, and notably the Voiculescu one, using free probability, which is particularly conceptual and beautiful, the idea being that of recapturing the number $N\in\mathbb N$ from the knowledge of the von Neumann algebra $L(F_N)$, via an entropy-type invariant:

 This latter program, while not solving the original problem, due to technical difficulties, is however very successful, in the sense that it has led to a lot of interesting results and computations, in relation with a lot of mathematics and physics.

 Is the free group factor problem something belonging to logic, as the difficult problems in functional analysis usually end up being?
 No one really knows the answer here.

 Interestingly, the question is difficult to the point where the conjectural answer, yes or no, is not known.
 And even worse, excluding the many people who have spent considerable time on the matter, years or more, working on yes or no, most people familiar with the question don't even really know what to wish for, yes or no, as an answer.